This is a test prototype for experimenting with Software Defined Radio (SDR).

 Combined with suitable firmware and FPGA design, these boards comprise a receiver

-capable of capturing 20kHz of signal over 0-20MHz, demodulating it with a variety
+capable of capturing 20kHz of signal from DC to over 1GHz, demodulating it with a variety

 of formats and driving high-quality audio.

 The iceRadio system diagram is shown in Figure 1 below.

 RF input from the antenna can optionally be tuned down from VHF/UHF

 frequncies to an IF frequency in the HF range before passing to the ADC.

 Raw HF or downconverted VHF at an IF of 5MHz is digitized to 14-bit resolution.